xdmushui/partner-center-sdk/develop/dotnet-release-notes.md

 # .NET SDK release notes

-The following release notes are available for new versions of the [Partner Center .NET SDK](https://www.nuget.org/packages/Microsoft.Store.PartnerCenter).
+The following release notes are available for new versions of [Microsoft Partner Center .NET SDK](https://www.nuget.org/packages/Microsoft.Store.PartnerCenter).
 You can find [.NET SDK samples](https://github.com/Microsoft/Partner-Center-DotNet-Samples) on GitHub.
 You can find the [Partner Center .NET API reference](https://docs.microsoft.com/en-us/dotnet/api/?view=partnercenter-dotnet-latest) in the .NET API Browser.

+## Version 1.15.2

+[Microsoft Partner Center .NET SDK](https://www.nuget.org/packages/Microsoft.Store.PartnerCenter/) v1.15.2 is now general availability.
+Updated REST APIs and [GitHub samples](https://github.com/Microsoft/Partner-Center-DotNet-Samples) are also available.
+The following changes are included in this version: